On the genera of certain integral lattices in ternary quadratic spaces: Theorem on in the local case

 Suppose $q \not\in \p[Kg]$.
 Then $\psi$ is anisotropic, and so $A^{+}(W)$ is a division quaternion algebra over $F$.
-The pair $(A^{+}(W),\, \n)$ can be viewed as a quadratic space of dimension $4$ over $F$, as mentioned in {\S}2.3.
-To prove our theorem in the present case, we start with an auxiliary lemma as follows. \\
+The pair $(A^{+}(W),\, \n)$ can be viewed as a quadratic space of dimension $4$ over $F$.
+To prove our theorem in this case, we start with an auxiliary lemma as follows. \\

 Let $D$ be a division quaternion algebra over a local field $F$.
 For an unramified quadratic field $J$ of $F$ contained in $D$, let $\om$ be an element of $D^{\times}$ such that $\om^{2} \in \pi\gx$ and $a\om = \om a^{\iota}$ for every $a \in J$.
 Here $\iota$ is the main involution of $D$.
 It can be seen by \cite[Theorem 5.13]{04} that